dojo/framework/docs/en/testing/supplemental.md

 });
 ```

-And you want to trigger the save toolbar button's `onClick` function.
+The save toolbar button's `onClick` function can be triggered by:

 ```typescript
 h.trigger('@buttons', (renderResult: DNode<Toolbar>) => {